ScEpTIC Configuration¶

 Similarly to inputs, ScEpTIC models output elements, such as actuators, as custom built-in functions.

-We can define simple output elements inside our configuration by calling the create_output(name, function_name, LLVM_IR_parameters)
+We can define simple output elements inside our configuration by calling the create_output(name, function_name, LLVM_IR_parameters) method of the OutputManager class.

-is the name of the function we call in the C source code to access the actuator.
+Note that name is a string representing the actuator name and function_name is the name of the function we call in the C source code to access the actuator.

-For example, we can model an actuator named motor
+For example, we can model an actuator named motor as follows:

 from ScEpTIC.emulator.io.output import OutputManager